jedisct1/edgedns/README.md

 "virtual DNS" is the default mode, but this can be changed with the `type` property in the `[upstream]` section.

-By default, the load is distributed using consistent hashing, ensuring that the upstream servers get a similar share, but queries for a given zone always favor the same upstream server.
+By default, the load is distributed using jump consistent hashing, ensuring that the upstream servers get a similar share, but queries for a given zone always favor the same upstream server.

 As an alternative, servers can be tried sequentially, and queries are eventually sent to the first responsive server.